SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 various open source and commercial implementations.
-For historical reasons[^ipwh] it defines two main transmission protocols Authentication Header (AH) and Encapsulating Security Payload (ESP) where only the latter provides with authentication and integrity also encryption.
+For historical reasons[^ipwh] it defines two main transmission protocols Authentication Header (AH) and Encapsulating Security Payload (ESP) where only the latter provides encryption in addition to authentication and integrity.
 The key negotiations use the IKE(v1/v2) protocol to establish and maintain Security Associations (SA).